shuuyu/Astral/README.md

 Stupid easy customizability with no compromises whatsoever.

 The name, Astral, was picked so Mixins 0.8.5 and Kotlin 1.7.0 would load first, as well as sounding so much better than other names.
-For context, the name was supposed to be
+For context, the name was supposed to be spit, because I couldn't think of anything.

+Telemetry is disabled by default in order to follow the GDPR guidelines.

 ## This mod uses Essential
 **What is Essential?**